quubble/python/README.md

 # Python
-This is a simple Micro Seconds Clock Python Program.
+This Repository has simple Python Programs.
 Thank You.